Internet2/grouper/grouper-misc/grouper-pspng/README.txt

   -Active Directory Groups
   -LDAP Attributes (like eduPersonEntitlement)

+INSTALLATION:
+Copy the third party jars in lib/custom/*.jar and pspng jar in dist/grouper.pspng-x.y.z.jar to the grouper daemon lib/custom dir.
+Configure.
+Bounce.

 CONFIGURATION:
 Configuration is done via the grouper-loader.properties files, with a paragraph for each provisioning destination, as well as an additional paragraph that enables and configures